Jaskejaske1/film_sms/README.md

   - In‑app language selection (System / English / Dutch)
   - ARB‑driven localization with `flutter gen-l10n`
   - Unit + widget tests for key flows
+  - **Contact/phone/message linking:**
+    - Each conversation is tied to a contact by unique ID.
+    - Contacts are seeded with realistic Belgian names and types.
+    - Messages are linked to conversations and contacts; unread counts are tracked and cleared on open.
+  - **Phone number display rules:**
+    - If a contact has a name, the conversation list shows the name as the title and the phone number (formatted) as a subtitle.
+    - If a contact has no name, the list title shows the formatted phone number; subtitle is omitted to avoid duplication.
+    - In the detail view, the AppBar title is the name (if present) or the formatted phone number.
+The subtitle (below the title) shows the phone number only when a name exists.
+  - **Deterministic phone generation:**
+    - On reseed, blank phone numbers are filled deterministically using the contact name as a seed, ensuring stable, realistic Belgian mobile numbers.
+    - De Lijn always has a fixed number (`+32 488 414`), with no name.
+  - **Testing:**
+    - Widget tests cover list and detail phone display logic, De Lijn fallback, deterministic phone generation, and message linking.

 ## Architecture